 Why would you need to know all the most common front-end developer interview questions and answer?

-In today’s technology world, a front-end developer should be tech-savvy and proficient to translate client needs into creative and interactive web applications.
+In today’s technology world, a front-end developer should be tech-savvy and proficient to translate client needs into creative and interactive web applications and mobile apps where developers need specific skills for the latter.
 Gaining these skills requires front-end development training.
 Today, many top companies are looking to hire for front-end developer positions so that these developers can help them build elegant, intuitive, responsive and interactive user interfaces that work well on various devices.
 But the problem is that most candidates get confused or are not sure what type of interview questions they have to prepare for a front-end development interview which will eventually help them get hired.

 It is quite simple to discover various practice questions, but it is hard to choose the right ones amongst these options.

 Knowing the right questions is crucial for anyone that wants to ace a front-end developer job interview.

 Whether you are a beginner or an experienced candidate, check out the list of top front-end developer interview questions and answers below.
 This article will help you to get to know both the questions and be prepared, so you will succeed in your interview.

 Front-End Developer Interview Questions and Answers